LoginRadius/engineering-portal/content/blog/three-ways-to-do-crud-operations-on-redis/index.md

 ## Redis CLI

-The Redis command line-interface is a more common approach for developers to interact with data from a Redis store.
-If you followed the steps in the beginning of the blog, the CLI should already be installed.
+The Redis command-line interface is a more common approach for developers to interact with data from a Redis store.
+If you followed the steps at the beginning of the blog, the CLI should already be installed.
 To do a ping test to the server, type the following command in the terminal:

 ```console
 chris@LR-ENG-17:~$ redis-cli -h localhost -p 6379 ping